okta/okta.github.io/docs/endpoints/apps.md

 id | id of app to update | URL | String | TRUE |
 profile | Updated profile for user | Body | [Application](#application-model) | FALSE |

-> All attributes must be specified when updating an app  __Partial updates are not supported!__
+> All attributes must be specified when updating an app  **updates are not supported!**

 ##### Response Parameters